Tampa police questioning person in connection with shootings

 "I believe this has to do with Seminole Heights," Dugan said.

-The four victims were separated by age, race and occupation, and each was killed -- but not robbed -- while walking alone at night within a half-mile area, police said.
+The four seemingly unconnected victims were separated by age, race and occupation, and each was killed -- but not robbed -- while walking alone at night within a half-mile area, police said.

-Officials have said the killings are connected in their methodology, leading to fears that a serial killer is on the loose.
+Officials have said the killings in October and November are connected in their methodology, leading to fears that a serial killer is on the loose.
+But officials have said they are not calling the suspect a serial killer.

 In late October, Dugan released blurry video of a "person of interest" wearing a hooded jacket casually walking down a street near one of the killings.

-The police chief released new video about two weeks ago showing a similar-looking person with the same gait who was present near the killing of 60-year-old Ronald Felton on November 14.
+The police chief released new video about two weeks ago showing a similar-looking person with the same gait who was present near the last homicide, 60-year-old Ronald Felton, who was shot in the back on November 14.
 The person in the video, Dugan said then, had become a suspect.

 Based on a witness statement, Dugan described the suspect as a black male between 6 feet and 6 feet 2 inches with a thin build and a light complexion.
 He was wearing all black and a black baseball cap and armed with a large black pistol, police said.